 Identify the Biggest Risks

-Preparing for a disaster begins with identifying the specific risks your residents face.
+Disaster preparedness begins with identifying the specific risks your residents face.
 Some questions that can help with this process include:

 - What are the most common health emergencies the population we serve faces?